robynrox/evse-controller/README.md

 # evse-controller

-This is an unfinished system whose purpose is to control "smart" EVSEs such as the Wallbox Quasar.
+This is a system whose purpose is to control "smart" EVSEs such as the Wallbox Quasar.
 I have referred to the source code of the [v2g-liberty](https://github.com/SeitaBV/v2g-liberty/) project to create it, but none of the code is shared; this is intended to be simpler and more of a standalone project.
 In particular, this project is not intended to use Home Assistant; if your needs include using Home Assistant then the above project may well be more suited to your